Higher duties allowance may be paid to encourage and reward members when they perform duties in vacant higher positions.

 See: Chapter 3 Part 1

-In this Part, a specialist officer is only a member whose pay is set out in any of the following schedules of Defence Force Remuneration Tribunal Determination No. 15 of 2008, Salaries.
+In this Part, a specialist officer is a member whose pay is set out in any of the following schedules of DFRT Determination No. 2 of 2017, Salaries.

 Is defined in section 4.1.6.